-Application BW / User Notes Text messaging / IM < 1 Kbps As traffic is infrequent and asynchronous, IM will tolerate high latency.
-Email 1 to 100 Kbps As with IM, email is asynchronous and in- termittent, so it will tolerate latency.
+Application BW / User Notes Text messaging / IM < 1 kbps As traffic is infrequent and asynchronous, IM will tolerate high latency.
+Email 1 to 100 kbps As with IM, email is asynchronous and in- termittent, so it will tolerate latency.
 Large attachments, viruses, and spam signifi- cantly add to bandwidth usage.
 Note that web email services (such as Yahoo or Hot- mail) should be considered as web brows- ing, not as email.

-Application BW / User Notes Web browsing 50 - 100+ Kbps Web browsers only use the network when data is requested.
+Web browsing 50 - 100+ kbps Web browsers only use the network when data is requested.
 Communication is asyn- chronous, so a fair amount of lag can be tolerated.
 As web browsers request more data (large images, long downloads, etc.) bandwidth usage will go up significantly.

-Streaming audio 96 - 160 Kbps Each user of a streaming audio service will use a constant amount of relatively large bandwidth for as long as it plays.
+Application BW / User Notes Streaming audio 96 - 160 kbps Each user of a streaming audio service will use a constant amount of relatively large bandwidth for as long as it plays.
 It can tolerate some transient latency by using large buffers on the client.
 But extended periods of lag will cause audio "skips" or outright session failures.
-Voice over IP (VoIP) 24 - 100+ Kbps As with streaming audio, VoIP commits a constant amount of bandwidth to each user for the duration of the call.
+Voice over IP (VoIP) 24 - 100+ kbps As with streaming audio, VoIP commits a constant amount of bandwidth to each user for the duration of the call.
 But with VoIP, the bandwidth is used roughly equally in both directions.
-Latency on a VoIP connection is immediate and annoying to users.
-Lag greater than a few milliseconds is unacceptable for VoIP.
-Streaming video 64 - 200+ Kbps As with streaming audio, some intermittent latency is avoided by using buffers on the client.
+Latency on a VoIP connec- tion is immediate and annoying to users.
+Lag greater than a few milliseconds is un- acceptable for VoIP.
+Streaming video 64 - 200+ kbps As with streaming audio, some intermittent latency is avoided by using buffers on the client.
 Streaming video requires high throughput and low latency to work properly.
-Peer-to-peer filesharing applica- tions (BitTorrent, KaZaA, Gnutella, eDonkey, etc.) 0 - infinite Mbps While peer to peer applications will tolerate any amount of latency, they tend to use up all available throughput by transmitting data to as many clients as possible, as quickly as possible.
+Peer-to-peer file- sharing applications (BitTorrent, KaZaA, Gnutella, eDonkey, etc.) 0 - infinite Mbps While peer to peer applications will tolerate any amount of latency, they tend to use up all available throughput by transmitting data to as many clients as possible, as quickly as possible.
 Use of these applications will cause latency and throughput problems for all other network users unless you use careful bandwidth shaping.

-To estimate the necessary throughput you will need for your network, multiply the expected number of users by the sort of application they will likely use.
-For example, 50 users who are chiefly browsing the web will likely consume 2.5 to 5Mbps or more of throughput at peak times, and will tolerate some latency.
-On the other hand, 50 simultaneous VoIP users would require 5Mbps or more of throughput in both directions with absolutely no latency.
-Since 802.11g wireless equipment is half duplex (that is, it only transmits or receives, never both at once) you should accordingly double the required throughput, for a total of 10Mbps.
+To estimate the necessary throughput you will need for your network, multiply the expected number of users by the sort of application they will probably use.
+For example, 50 users who are chiefly browsing the web will likely consume 2.5 to 5 Mbps or more of throughput at peak times, and will tolerate some latency.
+On the other hand, 50 simultaneous VoIP users would require 5 Mbps or more of throughput in both directions with absolutely no latency.
+Since 802.11g wireless equipment is half duplex (that is, it only transmits or receives, never both at once) you should accordingly double the required throughput, for a total of 10 Mbps.
 Your wireless links must provide that capacity every second, or conversations will lag.